Asquera/elasticsearch-workshop-book/src/introduction/tools.md

 The most common way to communicate with Elasticsearch is using the command line tool [curl](https://curl.se/).
 The examples in the official Elasticsearch documentation provide curl commands to copy.

-For example to check that Elasticsearch is running at [localhost:9200](http://localhost:9200) use the following command in your terminal:
+✅ Check that Elasticsearch is accessible at [localhost:9200](http://localhost:9200)

 ```bash
 curl localhost:9200